waqarys/Spring-AOP/Aop/README.md

 - Executed before the method
 - Exception prevents method to be executed
 - If before advice method throws exception, exception is propagated to the caller

+# After Advice
+- Executed after the method is executed
+- Exception could have been thrown ...
+- ... or method could have been executed successfully